-So, I researched various machines in the price range that I was able to look at and included customer service as an essential consideration.
-And that’s when I upgraded to a trade rated Jet 1221vs, which is an impressive machine.
+So, I researched various machines in the price range that I could look at and included customer service as an essential consideration.
+And that’s when I upgraded to a trade-rated Jet 1221vs, which is an impressive machine.

-Now, let me help you with this buying guide before you consider buying a wood lathe for your workshop, whether it’s a brand new or garage/yard sale or anything under your budget range.
+Now, let me help you with this buying guide before considering buying a wood lathe for your workshop, whether it’s a brand new or garage/yard sale or anything under your budget range.